unicornpkg/unicornpkg.madefor.cc/specification/package-tables.md

 This should be the same as the filename without the `.lua` extension.

+### `desc`

+A description of the contents of the package table.
+Can be single-line or multiline.

+### `maintainer`

+The name or pseudonym of the maintainer of the package table.

+### `licensing`

+The license of the package and its contents.
+Should be a [valid OSI identifier](https://opensource.org/licenses/alphabetical), or `CCPL` if the license is the ComputerCraft Public License.

 ### `pkgType`

 Specifies the package type; see [Package providers](./package-providers/index.md) for more information.